Appenzell Innerrhoden: Modern history

+Appenzell Innerrhoden has voted against each new Constitution of Switzerland since 1848.
+The people of the Appenzell Innerrhoden have objected to the trend towards a stronger central government in Switzerland.

 Appenzell Innerrhoden was the last canton in Switzerland to grant women the right to vote on local issues, being forced to do so only in 1990 when two women from Appenzell filed a lawsuit in the Swiss Federal Court and won.
 A centuries-old law forbidding women to vote was changed in 1991, when Switzerland's federal court ordered the canton to grant women the right to vote.

-Appenzell Innerrhoden was the canton with the smallest percentage of approval votes (at 50.8% compared to the Swiss-wide average of 64.1%) in the Marriage for all referendum completed on 26 September 2021, making it the most hesitant canton for equal marriage for gay and lesbian citizens.
+Appenzell Innerrhoden was the canton with the smallest percentage of approval votes (at 50.8% compared to the Swiss-wide average of 64.1%) in the "Marriage for All" referendum completed on 26 September 2021, making it the most hesitant canton for equal marriage for gay and lesbian citizens.

 Geography

-Most of the canton is pastoral, this despite being mountainous.
+Most of the canton is pastoral, despite being largely mountainous.
 The Säntis peak in the Appenzell Alps is one of the main attractions of the canton.
-There are three small mountain lakes in the canton: Seealpsee, Sämtisersee and Fälensee.
+There are three small mountain lakes in the canton: Seealpsee, Sämtisersee, and Fälensee.

 Two small monasteries (Wonnenstein in Teufen and Grimmenstein in Walzenhausen) are exclaves of the canton in Appenzell Ausserrhoden.

 Politics

 Appenzell is the capital of this canton.
 The constitution was established in 1872.
 Citizens from the canton assemble each year on the last Sunday of April for the Landsgemeinde (general assembly) in a square in Appenzell; they elect the cantonal government and judiciary, accept the oath of the elected members, and vote on several issues on the agenda; about 4000 citizens usually participate.

 In 1991, following a decision by the Federal Supreme Court of Switzerland, Appenzell Innerrhoden became the last Swiss canton to grant women the vote on local issues.
 It also was the canton with the strongest support (71%) for the minaret ban in the 2009 Swiss minaret referendum and the lowest support (51%) in the 2021 Swiss same-sex marriage referendum.

 Political subdivisions

-In Appenzell Innerrhoden, districts are the lowest administrative division, as the canton has no municipalities (except for the Feuerschaugemeinde, a special-purpose municipality for firefighting, energy and water for the town of Appenzell).
-The districts are functionally equivalent to municipalities elsewhere in Switzerland, and are generally shown as municipalities on maps etc.
+In Appenzell Innerrhoden, districts are the lowest administrative division, as the canton has no municipalities (except for the Feuerschaugemeinde, a special-purpose municipality for firefighting, energy, and water for the town of Appenzell).
+The districts are functionally equivalent to municipalities elsewhere in Switzerland, and are generally shown as municipalities on maps, etc.

-The canton is divided into 5 districts:
+The canton is divided into five districts: